-Who develops fungal nail infection (tinea unguium)?
+Who develops fungal nail infection?

-Between 3 and 8 out of 100 people in the UK will have a fungal nail infection at some stage of their lives.
+Between 3 and 8 out of 100 people in the UK will have a fungal nail infection (tinea unguium) at some stage of their lives.
 Toenails are more commonly affected than fingernails.
 It is more common in people aged over 60 and in younger people who share communal showers, such as swimmers or athletes.

 - Spread from a fungal skin infection.
 For example, athlete's foot (tinea pedis) is a fungal skin infection of the toes.
 This may spread to the toenails if the skin infection is not treated early.
 See the separate leaflet called Athlete's Foot (Tinea Pedis).

 - Fingernail infection may occur after a toenail infection has become established.
 The fungus may spread to a finger if you scratch your itchy toes and toenail.